 How account quotas work

 Each Galaxy server is independent.
-How much disk space to allocate for users is determined by the administrators of the instance.
+How much disk space to allocate for end users is determined by the administrators of that server.

 I need more space for my work

 If the account usage is showing that quota is exceeded -over 250 GB:

 Find all Datasets or just review those in the active history and purge (aka permanently delete) those not needed

 Find Histories that have been shared with you, and unshare those not needed

 To know more about unsharing unwanted histories, follow this FAQ.

 Have a very large history that is difficult to manage?
 Review the options below for some tips.

 - Navigate to a history (User > Histories) and use the history menu function "Purge Deleted Datasets".
 That will make sure that any datasets that were only deleted become permanently deleted (purged).
 Note that purged data cannot be recovered, even by an administrator.